sPHENIX-Collaboration/tpc_laser_steering/README.md

 ## Getting Started

+### Dependencies

+This software is designed to be run using a command-line interface, python3
+* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* ex.
+Windows 10

 ### Executing programs

 Using a command-line interface, log into BNL SDCC then tunnel to the sPHENIX operations server.
 From there, navigate to the `~/laser/tpc_laser_steering/` directory.
-Programs to steer the laser are primarily found in the `./bin` directory
+Programs to steer the laser are primarily found in the `./bin` directory and largely written as Shell or Python scripts.
+These are modified to be executable via the shell.

-* How to run the program
-* Step-by-step bullets
 ```
 code blocks for commands
 ```

-`git clone `

-### "Fixed" Variables

-### Dependencies

-Program requires python3
-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

 ### Installing

+In the event that
 * How/where to download your program
-* Any modifications needed to be made to files/folders
+* Any modifications needed to be made to files/folders `git clone `

+## Help

+Any questions or concerns with the line laser software can be directed to Seth Howell at seth.howell@stonybrook.edu or Ross Corliss at ross.corliss@stonybrook.edu.

+## Version History

+* 1.1.0
+    * In progress...
+* 1.0.0
+    * Initial release

+## Acknowledgments

+This is the product

 ## TL;DR